 If you’re planning on an up-do and romantic, hazy makeup we think this is the perfect dress to frame your face.
 The skirt delicately pools at the bottom, and moves with you as you sashay down the aisle and twirl on the dance floor.

-2. Simple Off-the-Shoulder Sheath Winter Wedding Dress
+2. Off-the-Shoulder Crepe Winter Wedding Dress

 This dress encompasses the charm of simple winter wedding with the no-frills silhouette gently hugging the body.
 The dress celebrates the feminine shape with slimming seams, hugged hips, a gentle trumpet skirt and bare shoulders.